betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    For projects that involve persistent data formats, provide users with documentation about how to convert their data to another format.
    For projects for which decent alternative software products exist, ensure users are aware of these alternatives.

-We have set aside the issue of reproducibility here and the impact discontinuing a project can have on reproducibility.
+In this article, we have set aside the issue of reproducibility and the impact discontinuing a project can have on reproducibility.
 That is not because we do not think reproducibility is important.
 It is more a question of whose resources are responsible for addressing reproducibility concerns.
+Undoubtedly, projects can engage in practices that either help or hinder reproducibility.
+Many of the actions suggested here will likely help.
-The extent to which a project that has lost funding can be held responsible for reproducibility is highly debatable and outside the scope of this article.
+Nonetheless, the extent to which a project that has lost funding can be held responsible for reproducibility is an open question and outside the scope of this article.
-Nonetheless, many of the actions suggested here can help in small ways to address reproducibility challenges.

 By following many of these suggested actions, a project can be effectively discontinued in a partially completed state while retaining as much of the computer science knowledge as possible for posterity.